jemathews0/parallel_matrix_multiply/README.md

 ./sequential SIZE_OF_MATRIX
 ex: ./sequential 200

-//saves results from results matrix to a file: results.txt Displaying to stdout is time consuming, this speeds up the process. comment out the displayMatrix() function call to turn off displaying to the console.
+Saves results from results matrix to a file: results.txt (THIS FILE IS OVERWRITTEN EVERYTIME exe is run).
+Displaying to stdout is time consuming, this speeds up the process. comment out the displayMatrix() function call to turn off displaying to the console.